HEXRD/hexrdgui/hexrd/ui/dev-guide.md

 =================

-This document is written with the intention of providing an explanation and a guide to some of the code infrastructure of hexrd-gui.
+This document is written with the intention of providing an explanation and a guide to some of the code infrastructure of hexrdgui.

 Singleton Configuration
 -----------------------